DataDog/documentation/content/en/security/detection_rules/_index.md

 ### Clone a rule

+To clone a rule, click the vertical three-dot menu and select **Clone rule**.

 Cloning a rule is helpful if you wish to duplicate an existing rule and lightly modify settings to cover other areas of detection.
 For example, you could duplicate a log detection rule and modify it from **Threshold** to **Anomaly** to add a new dimension to threat detection using the same queries and triggers.

-To clone a rule, click the vertical three-dot menu and select **Clone rule**.

 ### Delete a rule

-Rule deletion is only available for custom rules.
 To delete a custom rule, click the vertical three-dot menu and select **Delete rule**.

-**Note**: To remove a default rule, you must [disable it](#enable-or-disable-rules).
+**Note**: You can only delete custom rules.
+To remove a default rule, you must [disable it](#enable-or-disable-rules).

 ### Restrict edit permissions

 By default, all users have full access to the detection rules.
 To use granular access controls to limit the [roles][10] that may edit a single rule:

 1. Click the vertical three-dot menu for the rule and select **Permissions**.
 1. Click **Restrict Access**.
-1. The dialog box updates to show that members of your organization have **Viewer** access by default.
+The dialog box updates to show that members of your organization have **Viewer** access by default.
 1. Use the dropdown menu to select one or more roles, teams, or users that may edit the security rule.
 1. Click **Add**.
 1. Click **Save**